girlx/girlx.github.io/README.md

 # Contact Me
-contact box is not currently working contact me through email at xiong.chelsey @ gmail.com
+Contact box is not currently working so contact me through email at xiong.chelsey @ gmail.com